Katy Lied: Background and recording

-Lyrics
+Music and lyrics

-"Black Friday", which features Michael Omartian on piano and David Paich on Hohner electric piano and was released as the first single from the album, relates the story of a crooked speculator who makes his fortune and absconds to Muswellbrook, New South Wales, Australia, as, according to Fagen, "It was the place most far away from LA we could think of".
-The town also "fit[s] the metre of the song and rhyme[s] with 'book'", though Fagen did not realise that locals pronounce it "Musselbrook" (omitting the "w").
+"Black Friday", which features Michael Omartian on piano and David Paich on Hohner electric piano and was released as the first single from the album, relates the story of a crooked speculator who makes his fortune and absconds to Muswellbrook, New South Wales, Australia, as, according to Fagen, "It was the place most far away from LA we could think of."
+However, locals pronounce it "Musselbrook" (omitting the "w").
+Fagen has said that the song is about the Wall Street crash of 1929, but that crash is commonly referred to as "Black Tuesday" or "Black Thursday", and Steely Dan biographer Anthony Robustelli has concluded that the song is more likely about the gold panic of 1869, since the historical details more closely match the lyrics, including the fact that the event is commonly referred to as "Black Friday".
+Another Steely Dan biographer, Brian Sweet, argued that "there is no evidence to suggest that Becker and Fagen were referring to any particular occasion.
+They had simply used their collective imaginations to create a fictitious incident."